Acronyms/Abbreviations

 Student Care and Assistance:

-Student Care and Assistance provides resources for students in emergency or crisis situations, and includes a variety of different programs.
+Student Care and Assistance provides resources for students in emergency or crisis situations and includes a variety of different programs.
 Student Care and Assistance is a central location that provides coordinated efforts along with campus partners to assist students with overcoming challenges to be successful and continue towards graduation.

 Student Disability Services (SDS):